Search

 ERAP required when 3000L and more

-STEP 2 – Look up the special provision (SP) in the Schedule 2 for any specific information that must be provided in the TDG shipping document.
+STEP 2 – Look up the special provision (SP) in Schedule 2 for any specific information that must be provided in the TDG shipping document.
 For example, a technical name is required for UN1224.

 Sample: Shipping document for the above consignment